streaak/keyhacks/README.md

 ## [Cypress record key](https://docs.cypress.io/guides/dashboard/projects.html#Record-key)

 In order to check `recordKey` validity you'll need `projectId` which is public value that usually can be found at `cypress.json` file.
+Replace `recordKey` and `projectId` in JSON body with your values.

 ```
 curl -i -s -k -X $'POST' \